Current Practice in ADHD: Meet the Experts

 • Apply updated diagnostic criteria and tools for identifying ADHD across different age and population groups.

-• Summarize the prevalence of ADHD co-occurring with mood disorders, and current guidelines for starting and managing treatment.
+• Summarize the prevalence of ADHD co-occurring with substance use, and current guidelines for starting and managing treatment.

 Developed and Offered By: